 About the CSCC

-The Centre for the Study of Communications and Culture (CSCC) is located within the School of Media, Languages and Culture at The University of Nottingham Malaysia Campus.
-The Centre was founded in 2010 by Professor Zaharom Nain, now Vice-Dean of Research for the Faculty of Arts and Social Sciences, UNMC.
+The Centre for the Study of Communications and Culture (CSCC) is located within the School of Media, Languages and Culture at the University.
+This Centre was founded in 2010 by Professor Zaharom Nain, Professor of Media and Communication Studies of UNM.

 Our interests and research